Let's do it together Let's do it together

 • Remove all the handles and set aside so nothing goes missing

-• If possible, it may be easier and less messy if you remove the cabinet doors - to save confusion at the end, you could label the doors lightly with pencil
+• If possible, it may be easier and less messy if you remove the cabinet doors - to save confusion at the end, you could label the doors lightly with pencil, ar attach a piece of masking tape on the back and write on that

-• Sand the outside of each door, this will remove any varnish etc.
+• Sand the outside of each door - this will remove any varnish or old flaky paint

 • Clean the surface with sugar soap - this will remove any grease and residue